Siftah/get_iplayer/githead.md

 3. **Replace the current script**

     Back up the current script that you located above and replace it with the new downloaded script.
-Be sure to give the new script file the same name as the current script (Windows:  _get\_iplayer.pl_, Linux/OSX:  _get\_iplayer_ ).
+Be sure to give the new script file the same name as the current script (Windows:  _get\_iplayer.pl_, Linux/OS X:  _get\_iplayer_ ).

-    If you're on Linux/OSX, you may want to ensure the new script is executable by running the following command from a shell prompt:
+    If you're on Linux/OSX, you may need to ensure the new script is executable by running the following command from a shell prompt:

     `chmod a+x <insert script location here>`